HubTou/tala/README.md

 | 1 | header line | "CreationDate,UserIds,Operations,AuditData" |
 | 2-50001 | content lines | field1,field2,field3,field4 |

-The audit data seems to be truncated at 50.000 lines per extract file.
+The audit data is truncated at 50.000 lines per extract file.

+If you have files with exactly 50.001 lines, try exporting data on a shorter time span.

 ### Content lines format